Skip to main content

 storage_client = FileSystemStorageClient()

-The way you register storage clients remains the same:
+The way you register a storage client remains unchanged:

 from crawlee import service_locator